|

 📝 The Ingredients You’ll Need

-Creating this vegan version of the classic French pain d’épices isn’t all too difficult, as the traditional recipe is quite simple.
+Making this cake isn’t too difficult, as the traditional version is also quite simple.

 Here’s what you’ll need: